 These best WordPress plugins for mobile optimization are designed to enhance your WordPress mobile version include:

-Another adverse side effect of relying on a WordPress plugin for the mobile-friendly website is that the plugin could stop working during a future WordPress update.
+Another adverse side effect of relying on a WordPress mobile optimization plugin for the mobile-friendly website is that the plugin could stop working during a future WordPress update.

 However, Any Mobile Theme Switcher and WP Mobile Edition both haven’t received an update in over a year.
 That’s concerning when you’re trying to stay on top of the most recent design trends.

 #4 Use Optimized Images & Load them Correctly

 If your website takes too long to load because you are using several large size images on your website, this may frustrate mobile users.

-In fact, Google DoubleClick study indicates more than 53% users bounce from such websites which load in more than three (3 sec) seconds.
+In fact, Google DoubleClick study indicates more than 53% of users bounce from such websites that load in more than three (3 sec) seconds.

 Thus this short period of about three seconds that can make or break the first impression of your website for new users.